u-ashish/shishyko-site/content/essays/bazaar-of-scientific-knowledge.md

 New investigators could easily narrow in on the part of a field they were interested in and trace ideas more naturally.
 Back in my day, I was secretly logging into drives of postdocs on our shared network and rummaging through folders of poorly named PDFs!

 Most ideas around interventions for metascience fall short when positioned as a replacement for something that everyone is incentivized to keep.
-This new stack wouldn’t have to be a replacement.
-It’d be an alternative that proves its value over time.
+This new stack wouldn’t have to be a replacement, but a viable alternative that proves its value over time.

 Does this mean that every researcher suddenly has to adopt yet another new tool?
 Not necessarily.
 If there was a common data infrastructure, imagine having AI agents that parsed your notes or powerpoint slides, wherever they were, and generated these more granular units, and brought them into the central graph (with your review).
-It’d even be possible to leverage state of the art reasoning models to map existing knowledge published across all scientific papers (PDFs, XML, even OCR’d documents) into our new structure so scientists don’t lose anything by moving to a new set of rails.
+It’d even be possible to leverage state of the art reasoning models to map existing knowledge published across all scientific papers (PDFs, XML, even OCR’d documents) into this new structure so scientists don’t lose anything by moving over.

 This new stack would support different types of knowledge.
 Science today only distributes the type of knowledge that makes it through the publication gauntlet.
 What about negative results that didn’t make the cut, which are equally important?
 Or other types of arguments and tacit knowledge that are crucial for understanding something, discussed in lab meetings as a way to teach new researchers, but aren’t distributed evenly across each field?